lastcoolnameleft/architecture-assessment/initial-assessment.md

 ## Networking

 * Any IPv4/IPv6 requirements?
-* What is the expected traffic volume/pattern? (e.g. 1000 rps from 5-9, 50 otherwise; bursty during European daylight)
+* What is the expected traffic volume/pattern? (e.g. 1000 rps from 5-9, 50 rps otherwise; bursty during European daylight)
 * Will the application be exposed to the public internet?
 * Is a Network or Web Application Firewall required?

+## Policies

+* What are your network policy requirements?
+* What are you pod security policy requirements?

 ## Other